Why do addicts want higher and higher doses of a drug, even if it’s ruining their lives?

 When a person takes a drug that stimulates the release of dopamine, he feels extreme pleasure and is motivated to take the drug again to feel the same high.

 Next time he takes the drug, the level of excitement and pleasure isn’t usually the same as the previous time.
-This is because indulging in addictive behaviors makes our brain dopamine resistant- a sort of desensitization.
+This is because indulging in addictive behaviours makes our brain dopamine resistant- a sort of desensitization.

-What that means is the more we indulge in addictive behaviors, the harder it becomes for our brain to release dopamine, except when we take higher doses of a drug.
+What that means is the more we indulge in addictive behaviours, the harder it becomes for our brain to release dopamine, except when we take higher doses of a drug.
 The same amount of dopamine that was released by say 5 shots of a drug the previous time is now released by taking 10 shots.